python/cpython/Doc/reference/expressions.rst

    comp_if: "if" `expression_nocond` [`comp_iter`]

-The comprehension consists of a single expression followed by at least one :keyword:`for` clause and zero or more :keyword:`for` or :keyword:`if` clauses.
+The comprehension consists of a single expression followed by at least one :keyword:`!for` clause and zero or more :keyword:`!for` or :keyword:`!if` clauses.
-In this case, the elements of the new container are those that would be produced by considering each of the :keyword:`for` or :keyword:`if` clauses a block, nesting from left to right, and evaluating the expression to produce an element each time the innermost block is reached.
+In this case, the elements of the new container are those that would be produced by considering each of the :keyword:`!for` or :keyword:`!if` clauses a block, nesting from left to right, and evaluating the expression to produce an element each time the innermost block is reached.

-However, aside from the iterable expression in the leftmost :keyword:`for` clause, the comprehension is executed in a separate implicitly nested scope.
+However, aside from the iterable expression in the leftmost :keyword:`!for` clause, the comprehension is executed in a separate implicitly nested scope.
 This ensures that names assigned to in the target list don't "leak" into the enclosing scope.

-The iterable expression in the leftmost :keyword:`for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implictly nested scope.
-Subsequent :keyword:`for` clauses and any filter condition in the leftmost :keyword:`for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
+The iterable expression in the leftmost :keyword:`!for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implictly nested scope.
+Subsequent :keyword:`!for` clauses and any filter condition in the leftmost :keyword:`!for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
 For example:
 ``[x*y for x in range(10) for y in range(x, x+10)]``.